semgrep/semgrep-docs/docs/semgrep-code/editor.md

 <ForkExistingRule />

-### Contribute to the open-source Semgrep Registry
+### Contribute to the open source Semgrep Registry

 :::info
 For general contributing guidelines, see [Contributing rules](/contributing/contributing-to-semgrep-rules-repository).